18F/micropurchase-auctions/.github/ISSUE_TEMPLATE.md

 - Who is the technical contact who will merge the delivered code (e.g. Roger Ruiz / @roger )

+- What skills are required for your project (e.g. Ruby, Rails, Javascript)

 ### Auction details